encode/apistar/README.md

 `settings.Setting`     | A single named setting, as determined by the argument name.
 `templating.Templates` | The template environment.
 `templating.Template`  | A single loaded template, as determined by the argument name.
-`wsgi.Environ`         | The WSGI environ of the incoming request.
+`wsgi.WSGIEnviron`     | The WSGI environ of the incoming request.
-`wsgi.Response`        | A return type for directly returning a WSGI response.
+`wsgi.WSGIResponse`    | A return type for directly returning a WSGI response.

 ---